mistodon/jambrush/DEV.md

 Next
 ===

-- [ ] Convert glyphs to sprites before rendering, combine them before depth sorting
+- [x] Convert glyphs to sprites before rendering, combine them before depth sorting
 - [ ] Stop the tops of some letters being cut off
 - [~] Try to get pixelly text (1-bit colour, no subpixel)
     - [ ] And add a way to configure it one way or the other
         - It sort of works, need to try it with a blockier font though.
+        - Also, to allow both modes to work on a font-by-font basis, probably have to do make position sensitivity... work
 - [x] Allow setting text colour
 - [x] Fix hardcoded font ID so multiple fonts can be used
 - [ ] Implement custom layout with newlines and max-width